arnochauveau/angular-workshop/README.md

 ## built-in pipes

-use a built-in pipe to uppercase both the family name of the drivers
+use a built-in pipe to uppercase the family name of the drivers

 ## custom pipes